PavanRangani/docs/docs/prd/estate-plan/directives.md

 ### System Rule

-- Directives can be deleted anytime.
+- Each section of directives can be deleted anytime.

 ### UX Rule